Runway Fashion Shows

 Thursday at 12:00 on the Expo Stage

-Paper, Pink & Original Designs
+Fringe, Color, & Original Designs

 Ursuline College fashion program students utilized the skills they learned from coursework in apparel construction, draping, and flat pattern classes to create their outfits seen on the runway.
 Both merchandising and fashion design students start their studies with two courses in Susan Power’s apparel construction courses.
-Design majors continue with Jennifer Knaus’s bridge course of patternmaking fundamentals and then onto draping and flat pattern.
+Design majors continue with Jennifer Knaus’ bridge course of patternmaking fundamentals and then on to draping and flat pattern.
 All while learning to design, fit, and construct garments to a customer.
 In this section you will see work from the beginner sewer who has altered commercial patterns to the more advanced students who have draped their original design on a dress form.

 Saturday at 12:00 on the Expo Stage